ImperialCollegeLondon/ReCoDE-PythonGUI/README.md

 The GUI framework we use in this course is dearpygui, here is a link to the domentation of dearpygui.Dearpygui is chosen for its ability to create a GUI with a few lines of code.
 It is also a very powerful GUI framework that can be used to create a complex GUI.
 Most importantly, it supports GPU rendering and multi-threading, which makes it very fast and responsive.
 - [Dearpygui documentation](https://docs.dearpygui.org/en/latest/)

-## Introduction to GUI design for real-time data acquisition and analysis
+## Introduction to GUI design for real-time data display and analysis
 ### **What is GUI?**
 GUI stands for Graphical User Interface.
 It is a type of user interface that allows users to interact with electronic devices through graphical icons and visual indicators.
 GUIs were introduced in reaction to the perceived steep learning curve of command-line interfaces (CLIs), which require commands to be typed on the keyboard.
 The actions in a GUI are usually performed through direct manipulation of the graphical elements.
 The graphical elements include but not limited to windows, menus, buttons, scrollbars, icons, etc.
 ### **Why do we need GUI?**